 TIAs may be a warning sign of an impending ischemic stroke.
 People who have had a TIA are much more likely to have a stroke than those who have not.
-About half of these strokes occur within 1 year of the TIA, and many occur within a few days of the TIA.
+The risk increases as early as 2 days after the TIA.
 Recognizing a TIA and having the cause identified can help prevent a stroke.

 TIAs are most common among middle-aged and older people.

-Causes of TIAs and ischemic strokes are mostly the same.
-Most TIAs occur when a piece of a blood clot (thrombus) or of fatty material (atheroma, or plaque) due to atherosclerosis breaks off from the heart or from the wall of an artery, travels through the bloodstream (becoming an embolus), and lodges in an artery that supplies the brain (see see Causes).
-Occasionally, TIAs result from a very low oxygen level in the blood, a severe deficiency of red blood cells (anemia), carbon monoxide poisoning, thickened blood (as in polycythemia), or very low blood pressure (hypotension), especially when the arteries to the brain are already narrowed (as in people with atherosclerosis).
+Causes of TIAs and ischemic strokes are mostly the same (see Causes).
+Most TIAs occur when a piece of a blood clot (thrombus) or of fatty material (atheroma, or plaque) due to atherosclerosis breaks off from the heart or from the wall of an artery (usually in the neck), travels through the bloodstream (becoming an embolus), and lodges in an artery that supplies the brain.

 Symptoms of a TIA develop suddenly.
-They are identical to those of an ischemic stroke (see see Ischemic Stroke) but are temporary and reversible.
-They usually last less than 5 minutes and not longer than 1 hour.
+They are identical to those of an ischemic stroke (see Symptoms) but are temporary and reversible.
+They usually last 2 to 30 minutes and resolve completely within 1 hr.
 TIAs recur in about 5% of people with atherosclerosis.
 People may have several in 1 day or only two or three in several years.

 People who have a sudden symptom similar to any symptom of a stroke, even if it quickly resolves, should go immediately to an emergency department.
 Such a symptom suggests a TIA.
 However, other disorders, including seizures, brain tumors, migraine headaches, and abnormally low levels of sugar in the blood (hypoglycemia), cause similar symptoms, so further evaluation is needed.

 Imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), are done to check for evidence of a stroke, bleeding, and brain tumors.
-A specialized type of MRI, called diffusion MRI, can show areas of brain tissue that are not functioning and thus help doctors diagnose a TIA (or an ischemic stroke).
-However, diffusion MRI is not always available.
+A specialized type of MRI, called diffusion-weighted MRI, can show areas of brain tissue that are not functioning and thus help doctors diagnose a TIA (or an ischemic stroke).
+However, diffusion-weighted MRI is not always available.

 Other imaging tests help determine whether an artery to the brain is blocked, which artery is blocked, and how complete the blockage is.
 These tests provide images of the arteries that carry blood through the neck to the brain (the internal carotid arteries and the vertebral arteries) and the arteries of the brain (such as the cerebral arteries).
-Color Doppler ultrasonography (used only for the internal carotid arteries), magnetic resonance angiography (see see Magnetic Resonance Angiography (MRA)), or CT angiography (see see CT Angiography) may be done.
-Sometimes if the stroke is severe, cerebral angiography (using a dye injected through a catheter) is done (see see CT Angiography).
+Color Doppler ultrasonography (used to evaluate blood flow through arteries), magnetic resonance angiography (see Magnetic Resonance Angiography (MRA)), or CT angiography (see CT Angiography) may be done.

 Treatment of TIAs is aimed at preventing a stroke.
-It is the same as that after an ischemic stroke.
+It is the same as that after an ischemic stroke (see Treatment).

-In other narrowed arteries, such as the vertebral arteries, endarterectomy may not be possible because the operation is riskier to perform in these arteries than in the internal carotid arteries.
+In other narrowed arteries, such as the vertebral arteries, endarterectomy is typically not done because the operation is riskier when it is done in arteries other than the internal carotid arteries.

-If people are not healthy enough to have surgery, angioplasty with stenting (see Fig. 1: Understanding Percutaneous Coronary Intervention (PCI)) may be done.
-For this procedure, a thin, flexible tube (catheter) with a balloon at its tip is threaded into the narrowed artery.
+If people are not healthy enough to have surgery, angioplasty with stenting (Fig. 1: Understanding Percutaneous Coronary Intervention (PCI)) may be done.
+For this procedure, a catheter with a balloon at its tip is threaded into the narrowed artery.
 The balloon is then inflated for several seconds to widen the artery.
 To keep the artery open, doctors insert a tube made of wire mesh (a stent) into the artery.